CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab11.md

 ### Task 5: Sign into Azure and run the app

+In this task, you’ll authenticate with `az login` and execute the Python app to submit expense data to the agent.
+By the end, you’ll verify the agent’s response and observe it “sending” an expense-claim email via the plugin output.

 1. In the cloud shell command-line pane beneath the code editor, enter the following command to sign into Azure **(1)**.
 Copy and paste the Sign in URL in the web browser **(2)**.
 Copy the device code as well to authenticate **(3)**.

     ```